Let’s take a look at why the Eversewn Hero 400 is such a popular machine and some features which might appeal to you.

 An eclectic combination of cutting edge modern technology and traditional embroidery machine features, Brother PE770 is a lightweight, functional, portable model that doesn’t cost too much and has just about everything a good embroidery machine is supposed to have.
 It works great, it’s fast, it has many pre-programmed functions and designs and included accessories.
 Simply put, this is a well-thought out product that every embroidery enthusiast is bound to fall in love with.

-Best Embroidery Machine Under 1500$
+The Best Feature-Rich Embroidery Machine (Under $1500)

 The Brother SE1800 is a sewing and embroidery machine perfect for home business owners and, perhaps, intermediate hobbyists.
 This is a modern, professional combination machine with a large embroidery area, 136 built-in designs, 184 stitches and countless useful accessories and features.
 The SE1800 may not be for every budget, but it certainly over-delivers in almost all departments and it is one of the best combination machines available today.